DavideAlidosi/May9/ReadMe.txt

 Release Note
+- Contextual Marking menus are now loaded as command instead of source it
 - Unified installation process, is highly recommended a new installation instead update it
 - Compatibility to any Workspace, anyway the use of Maya Classic is high suggested
 - May9 Next Hotkey Set are added over standards ones and do not substitute the user hotkeys